zhang587/document-classification/README.md

 # document-classification
 This repository implements Supervised Document Classification in python.
 The document classifier classifies various user inputs into specific categories in the Behavioral_Term_Association.csv.
-It uses sklearn MultinomialNB classifier with Feature Selection.
+The classifier.py is the homemade version of Gaussian Naive Bayes in python from scratch, while the HCC Classifier.ipynb uses sklearn MultinomialNB classifier with Feature Selection.

 # to-run
 Please use jupyter notebook to run HCC Classifier.ipynb

 # observations
 Out of the three Naive Bayes options (GaussianNB, BernoulliNB, MultinomialNB) in sklearn, Multinomial Naive Bayes without feature selection is already a strong and simple classifier.
 Therefore there is no improvement in accuracy and time taken respectively on using feature selection.
-The accuracy score is not high enough on the first few runs, this is presumably because Naive Bayes Classifier considers words independently of each other and focusses on their counts.
+The accuracy score is not high enough, this is presumably because Naive Bayes Classifier considers words independently of each other and focusses on their counts.
+Overall, the MultinomialNB classifier performs better than GaussianNB.

 # sources: